HugoGranstrom/gravity-simulator/README.md

 - Rotate: hold RIGHT MOUSE BUTTON
 - Resize window: drag in the lower left corner of the simulation.

+## Options
+There are multiple command line arguments you can pass to the simulation:
+- `-t` or `--time`, the length of the simulation measured in days.
+- `--dt`, the timestep the simulation will use measured in days.
+- `--scale`, to make the simulation look better you can scale all planets with the property `"scale" = true` by a scale factor you specify here.
+- `--rate`,
+- `--configfile`,
+- `--useconfig`,
+- `--integrator`,
+- `--endPos`,
+- `--checkEndPos`,

 ## Units
 The units used in the simulation is Astronomical Units (AU) for length, Solar masses (M☉) for mass and Days for time.